bparanj/crystal/computer/electronics/microcontroller/arduino-vs-raspberrypi.md

 2. Processing Power:
    - Arduino boards generally have less processing power compared to Raspberry Pi.
-   - Raspberry Pi has a more powerful processor and can handle complex tasks, including running a desktop environment.
+   - Raspberry Pi has a more powerful processor and can handle complex tasks,  running a desktop environment.

 3. Memory:
-   - Arduino boards have limited memory, typically in the range of kilobytes (KB).
+   - Arduino boards have limited memory,  in the range of kilobytes (KB).
    - Raspberry Pi has significantly more memory, usually in gigabytes (GB), and can be expanded with external storage.

 4. Operating System: